 Need professional help?

-I’m now offering my marketing and creative services to help people like you who want to start a blog (or a creative business) and you just can’t do it all yourself.
+I’m now offering my marketing and creative services to help people like you who want to start a blog or a business and you just can’t do it all yourself.
 There’s no shame in not being a DIYer.
 It’s in my blood to do try to do everything myself and I can tell you, it’s not the best thing if you like sleep or being efficient.
 I’m slowly learning to outsource things that: 1.)
 I’m just not that good. at.
 2.)
 I don’t want to do. and/or 3.)
 Are affordable enough to outsource.
 So, if you’re coming to the realization that you can’t possibly do it all, perhaps you have a full time job still or kids at home, then I’m available for hire to help you build the framework for your blog or online business.

 Through my creative services business Mighty Creative, I offer graphic design, product photography, and online advertising services to people like you who want to start a blog or a small business but want to outsource the branding, website building, and/or some or all of the content creation.
 I also offer online advertising and strategic consulting services.
 So check out Mighty Creative if you feel like you could use some hired help to get your blog or business off the ground or to take it to the next level with professional grade content and strategy.